EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L1_Accessing_the_SDF_Inside_the_EPCC_TRE.md

-# Accessing the Superdome Flex inside the Safe Haven Service
+# Accessing the Superdome Flex inside the EPCC Trusted Research Environment

 ## What is the Superdome Flex?

 The [Superdome Flex (SDF)](https://www.hpe.com/psnow/doc/a00026242enw) is a high-performance computing cluster manufactured by Hewlett Packard Enterprise.
 It has been designed to handle multi-core, high-memory tasks in environments where security is paramount.
-The hardware specifications of the SDF within the Safe Haven Service (SHS) are:
+The hardware specifications of the SDF within the Trusted Research Environment (TRE) are as follows:

 - 576 physical cores (1152 hyper-threaded cores)
 - 18TB of dynamic memory (17 TB available to users)